Tantumonium/wppluginarchiver/README.md

 ### Manual Installation

+1. Download a copy of `wp-plugin-archiver.zip` from the [GitHub Repo](https://github.com/Tantumonium/wppluginarchiver)
+2. Unzip the downloaded file
-1. Upload the `wp-plugin-archiver` folder to `/wp-content/plugins/`
+3. Upload the `wp-plugin-archiver` folder to your site's `/wp-content/plugins/` directory
-2. Activate the plugin from the WordPress Admin Panel
+4. Activate the plugin from the WordPress Admin Panel

 ## ❓ Frequently Asked Questions